 Nuts and Products Containing Nuts

-CRCC is a Nut Safe building.
-Parents, clients, staff, volunteers, interns, and guests are not allowed to bring in any product containing nuts or nut products.
-This includes but is not limited to: peanuts, almonds, Brazil nuts, cashews, chestnuts, hazelnuts, macadamias, pecans, pine nuts, pistachios, walnuts, and any milks containing nuts.
+CRCC is a Peanut Safe building.
+Parents, clients, staff, volunteers, interns, and guests are not allowed to bring in any product containing peanuts.
+This policy does not include tree nuts.

 Please be aware that some products are prepared in facilities where cross-contamination could have occurred and this exposure may be beyond our control.